Creativity is a wild mind and a disciplined eye, says Dorothy Parker. Add a personal meaning, and you have art.

 Museumgoers discuss my painting, Manifesto (triptych) at the 51st Annual International Exhibition at the San Diego Art Institute.
 I wonder what they’re saying?
 The exhibit, which drew artists, paintings, and sculpture from all over the world, is juried by a different internationally known juror each year.
 The Museum of the Living Artist, housed in the aptly named House of Charm, a Mission Revival Style 1915 era building in Balboa Park, hosts this show in April when the park is in bloom.

-(right) A variety of succulents, including Aloe ramosissima and maculata (among others), soak up the sun on my art studio porch.
-The south and east-facing floor-to-ceiling windows are made from recycled, double glazed, glass paned doors and allow lots of natural light for painting.
+(right) A variety of succulents, including Aloe ramosissima and maculata (among others), soak up the sun on my former art studio porch.

 Inspiration or scene of the crime?
 Wall above my work table in my former studio with layer upon layer of drawings and sketches for paintings; tear sheets from Anthropologie catalog and New York Magazine; Matisse, Annora Spence, Gi Neuert, Meret Oppenheim, Alex Katz, and Robert Cao-Ba art postcards; watercolor test sheets, palettes, brushes, dyes; and a photograph of Bouquet, my aussie-border collie.